An Arresting Museum

 I headed downstairs for a look at some Joe Friday (Jack Webb) stuff.
 There was a lithograph of Friday and his famous badge number 714 (yes, the same amount of home runs by Babe Ruth).
 They also have Webb’s sport coat he wore on the show.

-I was a little disappointed that there was no Adam-12 memorabilia, or at least “a fight with chains and knives.” (image from internet)
+I was a little disappointed that there were no Adam-12 memorabilia, or at least “a fight with chains and knives.” (image from internet)

 By the time I finished touring the museum, only a few other people had entered.
-This could be really fantastic museum.
-It’s rather frustrating, because with so many historic events involving police that have taken place here in Los Angeles (RFK assassination, Charles Manson, The Night Stalker, celebrity murders, L.A. riots, OJ, etc.), it seems there could be so much more that could be added to the museum to make it an even better experience.
+This museum is really fantastic.
+It’s rather frustrating, because with so many historical events involving police that have taken place here in Los Angeles (RFK assassination, Charles Manson, The Night Stalker, celebrity murders, L.A. riots, OJ, etc.), it seems there could be so much more that could be added to the museum to make it an even better experience.

 Los Angeles Police Museum

 6045 York Blvd.

 Hours: Tuesday – Friday 10:00 a.m. – 4:00 p.m.

 Third Saturday of the Month 9:00 a.m. – 4:00 p.m.

 Cost: $9 (62 & over… $8) (Under 12…Free)